 To send you news and/or information regarding Learnit and to personalise your interactions with Learnit to ensure you receive the most interesting and relevant communications, and to send you important event information, including but not limited to, speaker announcements, agenda updates and invitations to events held by both Learnit and Learnit’s partners.

 In some cases, where prior opt-in is not required, we may send marketing messages to you on the basis of legitimate interest – in this case the interest is direct marketing.
 If we contact you in this manner, we will inform you directly with relevant information and you will have an opportunity to opt out in every communication, e.g. by clicking on an unsubscribe link in an email.
-You can also always opt-out by contacting us.
+You can also always opt-out by

 We may use RFID-enabled badges (which we use to track your location around our event venue so we can better understand your areas of interest).
 This will track your job title and company.

-We will keep your information for as long as is necessary for us to fulfil the purposes that we describe in this policy.
+We will keep your information for as long as is necessary for us to fulfill the purposes that we describe in this policy.
 As a general rule, however, we will keep any information you provide via a website form for a maximum of 5 years from the last engagement you had with us.

 We do not sell your data to third parties.
 We use third party suppliers to carry out some of the processing of personal data on our behalf.
 Where information is shared with a third party for a legitimate business purpose, Learnit will seek reasonable assurances from that third party that the personal information will be processed for legitimate reasons and appropriately protected.
 Learnit may share your personal information with other companies or individuals in the following instances: